KaiFireborn/kyriel/README.md

     - `MOUSE` goes on the opposite side of the mouse hand. `NUM` and `FN` could be mirrored if you need to change the 'dominant hand' side. (funnily enough, `NAV` and `SYM` ended up exactly where they are on the default Kyria layout independently of it)
 - The encoders are used for brightness, backlight and volume controls
 - `Escape`, `Enter`, `Tab` are also included
+- `RST` simply resets to the base layer, and `GAME` either toggles the game layer from base or locks the current layer.
+These keys are optional.
 - Finally, some optional, quicker/one-handed ways to access `Ctrl`, `Alt` (opposite of the mouse hand, for multi-cursor) and `NAV` (for skipping in videos) were added with hold-tap keys.

+*Note: the number of thumb-keys can be reduced to anything from 7 to 3 or less per side; [Here](readme/thumbkeys.md), some suggestions are described.*

 ## LAYERS